YoussefShabo/Daily-Tasks/08-24/Text.md

 // Calendar

--Follow up with Emma Womersley from ATG []
+-Follow up with Emma Womersley from ATG [Done]
--Follow up with Eric Garcia from Westerm Midstream [] -Follow up with Modelical []
+-Follow up with Eric Garcia from Westerm Midstream [Done] -Follow up with Modelical []
 -Request a new HSA Card [Done]
     -Get Dental clean up appt[]